baltner/tidydata/README.md

 ## 4. Appropriately label the data set with descriptive variable names.

-For this step we had to construct an array of the extracted feature names and then add these names to the extracted data frame by assigning the column names via the names() function:
+For this step I had to construct an array of the extracted feature names and then add these names to the extracted data frame by assigning the column names via the names() function: